Symmetric and Antisymmetric Quantum States from Graph Structure and Orientation: Abstract

 \section{Abstract}

 Graph states provide a powerful framework for describing multipartite entanglement in quantum information science.
 In their standard formulation, graph states are generated by controlled-$Z$ interactions and naturally encode symmetric exchange properties.
 Here we establish a precise correspondence between graph topology and exchange symmetry by proving that a graph state is fully symmetric under particle permutations if and only if the underlying graph is complete.
-We then introduce a generalized graph-based construction using a non-commutative two-qudit gate, denoted $GR$, which requires directed edges and an explicit vertex ordering.
-We show that complete directed graphs endowed with appropriate orientations, for an odd number of qudits generate fully antisymmetric multipartite states.
+We then introduce a generalized graph-based construction using a non-commutative two-qudit gate, denoted $GR$, which requires directed edges and an explicit vertex ordering. {We show that complete directed graphs generate fully antisymmetric multipartite states when endowed with appropriate orientations}.
 Together, these results provide a unified graph-theoretic description of bosonic and fermionic exchange symmetry based on graph completeness and edge orientation.